KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG eid, G Eid \
 PIE: \*Hóito- \
 COGN: Identical to OIr. _oeth_ [m.] "oath" \
 A Germanic-Celtic isogloss.
-Given the close formal and semantic agreement between PGm. \*aiþa- and PCelt \*oito-, it is unlikely that the formation goes back to Proto-Indo-European, only to surface in two neighboring branches at the far end of the IE-speaking area.
+Given the close formal and semantic agreement between PGmc. \*aiþa- and PCelt \*oito-, it is unlikely that the formation goes back to Proto-Indo-European, only to surface in two neighboring branches at the far end of the IE-speaking area.
 It is more probable that the word somehow arose in a shared cultural zone with similar legal traditions.
 Etymologically, the word is often derived from the root \*h₁ei- "to go", cf. Sw. _ed-gång_ "oath-walk".
 Unrelated to Hitt. _hai_- "to believe, to trust" (_pace_ Puhvel 1984-: III 9-10), which is more commonly written _hā_- < \*h₂₃eh₂₃- (Kloekhorst 2008: 267).
 See also [\*aiþja- "capable of taking an oath"](#aithja). \
 REF: [EDPG]\: 15

 ### <a id="aithin">\*aiþīn- ~ \*aiþōn- [f.] "mother" (n)</a>